-General Nephrology deals with the treatment and management of Nephrotic syndrome, acute nephritic syndrome, acute renal failure, and chronic renal failure.
-Being a tertiary care center, all types of acute renal failure are encountered.
-Diabetic Nephropathy is the most commonly encountered chronic kidney disease.
+General Nephrology deals with the treatment and management of Nephrotic Syndrome, Acute Nephritic Syndrome, Acute Renal Failure, and Chronic Renal Failure.
+As a tertiary care centre, we encounter all types of Acute Renal Failure cases.
+Diabetic Nephropathy is the most commonly encountered chronic kidney disease

-Is a condition commonly affecting children?
-Usually in this condition, following a sore throat or a skin infection, the child develops red urine (due to blood in the urine), swelling of the face and legs, and increase in blood pressure.
-It is usually a self-limiting process that clears up by itself in a few days to a few weeks time
+Is a condition commonly affecting children.
+Usually in this condition, following a sore throat or a skin infection, the child develops red urine (due to blood in the urine), swelling of the face and legs and increase in blood pressure.
+It is usually a self-limiting process that clears up by itself in a few days to weeks time.

-Is a potentially reversible cause of kidney failure.
-Common causes are dehydration due to loose motion and vomiting, infections, certain drugs, snakebite and blockage to the passage of urine
+Is a potentially reversible case of kidney failure.
+Common causes are dehydration due to loose motion and vomiting, infections, certain drugs, snakebite and blockage to the passage of urine.

 Is irreversible kidney failure.
 The causes for Chronic Renal Failure are Diabetes Mellitus (the most common cause), hypertension, long-term usage of painkillers, certain genetic diseases, recurrent urinary tract infections (especially in children) and certain other primary kidney diseases.

 For further information click the link: Chronic Kidney Disease